Starting a blog in India has never been easy as it is now.

 - Don’t write aggressively.
 Demonstrate the expertise you got on the subject, and build trust with the readers.
 Gradually, the traffic follows.

 - Capture attention with the first lines of your answer.

 Check out my guest post on Jeffbullas to learn more about Quora marketing for bloggers.

 7. Expert roundup

 I bet you; expert roundup is the new tactic to grow your blog.
 When you get industry pros to weigh in on a burning topic, your blog hits the sky-high in traffic and engagement.

-Roundup post is a piece of content in which a list of proven experts give their insights on the specific topic.
-Creating a roundup for your blog requires a lot of effort as it includes process of outreach, organizing, and communicating, but undeniably it brings a lot of quality target traffic and make you credible.
+A roundup post is a piece of content in which a list of proven experts gives their insights on the specific topic.
+Creating a roundup for your blog requires a lot of effort as it includes the process of outreach, organizing, and communicating.
+Still, undeniably it brings a lot of quality target traffic and makes you credible.